CleverRaven/Cataclysm-DDA/doc/MONSTERS.md

 | `armor_penalty`     | a flat penalty to the monster's protection, applied after the multiplier.
 | `damage_mult`       | multipler on the post-armor damage when hitting the weakpoint.
 | `crit_mult`         | multipler on the post-armor damage when critically hitting the weakpoint.
+| `required_effects`  | list of effects applied to the monster required to hit the weakpoint.

 ## "vision_day", "vision_night"
 (integer, optional)